Clemapfel/mousetrap/docs/04_widgets.md

 revealer.set_transition_duration(seconds(1));
 ```

 Where `seconds` returns a `mousetrap::Time`.

 Apart from the speed, we also have a choice of animation **type**, represented by the enum \a{RevealerTransitionType}.
-Animations include a simple crossfade, sliding, swinging, or `NONE`, which instantly shows or hides the widget.
-For more informations on the look of the animation, see the \link mousetrap::RevealerTransitionType related documentation page\endlink.
+Animations include a simple cross-fade, sliding, swinging, or `NONE`, which instantly shows or hides the widget.
+For more information on the look of the animation, see the \link mousetrap::RevealerTransitionType related documentation page\endlink.

 ---

 ## Expander

-\a{Expander} is similar to `Revealer`, in that is also has exactly one child widget and it shows / hides the widget.
+\a{Expander} is similar to `Revealer`, in that it also has exactly one child widget, and it shows / hides the widget.
 Unlike `Revealer`, there is no animation attached to `Expander`.
 Instead, it hides the widget behind a collapsible label:

 \image html expander.png